gertingold/tools4scicomp/presentation/05_runtime.md

 <br />

 * The number of calls to `eigenfunction` now fits our expectation.
-* By making the cache also available outside of the function `psi, the number of calls could be reduced even further.
+* By making the cache also available outside of the function `psi`, the number of calls could be reduced even further.
 * The time required by `eigenfunction` is now negligible compared to total run-time.